Skip to content

 • Direct MSBuild invocation is allowed only inside owned orchestration implementation called through supported emulebb-build entrypoints.

-• Every development change should pass scoped validation.
-After validate, run the smallest relevant build and test set for the changed area.
+• Every development change should pass scoped validation plus the smallest relevant build and test set for the changed area.

-• Every app code change must rebuild both active x64 app configurations before commit:
+• Every app code change must rebuild both active x64 app configurations and the diagnostics Release executable before commit:

 • python -m emule_workspace build app --variant main --config Debug --platform x64 --build-output-mode ErrorsOnly